th2-net/remotehand/README.md

 ```

 Optionally waits `wait` seconds for element specified by `matcher` and takes its screenshot, storing it under `id`.

-Element is found using `locator`.\
+Element is found using `locator`.

-Screenshot is stored for further verification for changes via WaitForChanges action.
+Screenshot is stored for further verification for changes via `WaitForChanges` action.

 ### WaitForChanges
 ```
-#action,#seconds,#checkmillis,#locator,#matcher,#screenshotId
+#action,#seconds,#checkMillis,#locator,#matcher,#screenshotId
 WaitForChanges,20,50,locator,matcher,screen_id
 ```

-Waits `seconds` for changes in element specified by `matcher` and found by using `locator`.\
+Waits `seconds` for changes in element specified by `matcher` and found by using `locator`.

-Changes are found by comparing element screenshot with the one stored under `id`.\
+Changes are found by comparing element screenshot with the one stored under `screenshotId`.

-Check for changes is performed (i.e. new screenshot is taken) every `checkmillis` milliseconds.
+Check for changes is performed (i.e. new screenshot is taken) every `checkMillis` milliseconds.

 ### AcceptAlert